 Recent news items are listed below for general access.
 Clients, Partners and Resellers may have access to more details appropriate to their applications in the Client Zone (click to access).

-The GDPR however, has taken things to a new level.
 We have always provided systems that provided some flexibility in terms of compliance.
-This is because clients have can, and do, have very different attitudes to data privacy.
-Some do not necessary want (or will accept) more stringent implementations of data security practice - others do.
-As an example, we have for some time been providing cookie banners that advise a firstime user of a website that there are cookies on the site.
-We can even allow them in many cases to accept or decline their usage direct from the banner.
-However, many clients do not use such tools on their other websites and see facilities like this as an intrusive and unwelcome addition.
-Consequently we have historically taken a very individual approach and have deployed a range of facilities client by client.
+This is because clients have can, and do, have very different attitudes to, and requirements for, data privacy.
+Some do not necessarily want (or will accept) more stringent implementations of data security practice - whilst others will.
+As an example, we have for some time been providing cookie banners that advise a first-time visitor to a website that there are cookies on the site.
+We can even allow them in many cases to accept or decline their usage with links direct from the banner using more sophisticated tools.
+However, we note many clients still do not use such tools on their other websites and see the more stringent facilities and warning notices as an intrusive and unwelcome addition.
+Consequently we have historically taken a very individual approach and have deployed a range of facilities, client by client.

-With GDPR now almost upon us, we have noticed a much greater interest in privacy compliance and tools.
-Whilst, as of the time of publishing this advice most commentators believe that we can expect more guidance on the practical means of operating in compliance the basic principles are now clear.
-Clients are also much more interested in being seen to actively support the new regulations and more accepting of cookie management tools.
+With GDPR upon us, we have noticed a much greater interest in privacy compliance and tools.
+Whilst, as of the time of publishing this section, most commentators believe that we can expect more guidance on the practical means of operating in compliance.
+The basic principles are, however, now clear.
+We also observe that clients are also much more interested in being seen to actively support the new regulations and are now more accepting of cookie management tools.

 We have a new facility that we can add to your Portal/Website.
 It consists of a Dashboard collection of user friendly reports round your website traffic and usage.
 Example screenshot below:

 There is currently a collection of some 12 different graphical reports that are being offered at rollout.
 Some reports are cumulative others report on the last 30 days of traffic only.
 The graphs are interactive - you can click on them to see exact values.
 In total, they provide a good overview of website traffic and usage for our website or Portal systems.